NEW RELEASE - SOUNDSHAPER 6.2

 - Bugfixes in: GRAIN ALIGN, OVERWRITE, SHUDDER, ANALJOIN, OCTVU, PEAKAMP, SPECPRINT.

-- Soundshaper is now freeware: PRO and LITE versions discontinued; registration now unsupported.
+- Soundshaper moved to freeware: PRO and LITE versions discontinued; registration now unsupported.

 - Major code revisions: internally, extensive overhaul of code in preparation for possible MAC / Linux port.